 Luckily, there were various flights to Barcelona, and I took advantage to visit the city for the first time in November 2007.
 On my very first day in Barcelona, I realized that Spanish food was so much more than what I had been eating!
 I walked into the Boqueria market completely by chance, as it was located near the hostel I was staying at.
-I was amazed by the displays of fresh juices at the entrance, and I quickly bought two!
+I was amazed by the displays of fresh fruits at the entrance, and I quickly bought two juices.

-I continued to walk around La Boqueria, admiring Spain’s fresh the produce, varied fish, and the dangling poultry.
+I continued to walk around La Boqueria, admiring Spain’s fresh produce, the variety of fish and seafood, and the dangling poultry.
 I tried some of the best tortilla de patatas I’ve ever had, made right before my eyes at one of the little bars among the market stalls.

 Tips for Visiting La Boqueria Market